Judaism & the Grateful Dead – an unlikely or natural pairing?

 https://blogs.wsj.com/speakeasy/2015/07 ... ead-shows/

 I didn't start listening to them until 1992.
 I had previously been a "punk" rocker and had no idea what the Dead were about until then.
-Though I didn't get to see them when Jerry Garcia was alive, I collected bootleg shows and spent the '90's totally into the Dead.
+Though I didn't get to see them when Jerry Garcia was alive, I collected bootleg shows and spent the rest of the '90's totally into the Dead.
 At the same time I was beginning to observe Judaism as well, so the two are actually somewhat entwined in my mind.

 I did see a few post-Jerry shows, including their last show in Chicago in 2015 (which was amazing!).